The first PQVM-native, post-quantum L1.

 - ShippedNative Account Abstraction

-Protocol-level smart accounts; pq1… Bech32m addresses; key rotation without changing address.
+Protocol-level smart accounts; 32-byte native addresses (0x + 64 lowercase hex); key rotation without changing address.

 - Shipped3-way block-storage pruning